For better web security, avoid setting up a WordPress site using the user name “admin”.

-This is the default installation username for WordPress and one of the first areas of potential vulnerabilities hackers will test with WordPress sites.
+This is the default installation user name for WordPress and one of the leading causes of brute force attacks on WordPress websites and blogs.

-In this step-by-step tutorial, you will learn how to change the WordPress admin user name to a more secure user name.
+In this tutorial for non-technical users, you will learn how to change your admin user name in WordPress to a more secure username.

-How To Change Your WordPress Admin User Name
+How To Change Your WordPress User Name From Admin To A More Secure Username

-Generally, on all new WordPress website installations, the first user is also the website administrator.
+Typically, in a new WordPress website installation, the first user is also the admin.

-Having the default WordPress username admin is not recommended, as it creates a security risk to your WordPress site …
+The default WordPress username admin is not recommended, as it puts your WordPress site at risk of being attacked by hackers and botnets …

-Let’s change your admin user name in WordPress from ‘admin’ to a more secure user name.
+Let’s change the admin username in WordPress to a more secure username.

-You can also access your “Profile” section by selecting Users > Your Profile from the admin menu.
+You can also access your “Profile” section by selecting Users > Your Profile from your Dashboard side menu.

-What you will discover when you get into the Profile area, however, is that user names cannot be changed from your Dashboard section …
+You will see when you get into your Profile area that usernames cannot be changed inside the administration section …

-So, how do you modify your user name?
+So, how can you modify a user name?

 Change Admin Username By Creating A New Admin User

-If your username is “admin,” here’s the easiest way to change this without going into your server and touching files or your WordPress database:
+If your admin login is “admin,” here’s the easiest way to change this without accessing your server:

-Next, create a more secure username, and assign this new user account the role of “Administrator”.
-Remember to save your changes in order to update your settings …
+Next, create a more secure username, and assign your new user the role of “Administrator”.
+Save your changes in order to update your settings …

 Log out of your WordPress admin area …